gaz77a/gaz77a.github.io/_posts/2025-07-03-sql-compatibility-performance.markdown

 1. Check Plan Regression with Query Store
    Query Store’s “regressed queries” report highlights any slowdowns.

----

 <br><br>

-## Final Thoughts — Unlocking Performance, Responsibly
+## 🤔 Final Thoughts — Unlocking Performance, Responsibly

 **In the right workload, raising database compatibility level can yield query time reductions from 10% to 60%** — often simply by enabling smarter plan choice without any code changes.
 However, some queries may regress or behave differently, especially if they relied on quirks of older optimizers or cardinality estimators.

-### Key Takeaways:
+### 🥡 Key Takeaways:

 -   **Most workloads see a performance boost**, especially for analytical, reporting, and ad hoc queries as you move from 2014 to 2019 and 2022 compatibility.
 -   **The magnitude of improvement varies**.
-My example query showed a reduction from 2,423 ms to 1,261 ms — a 48% improvement — but YOUR mileage may differ.
+My example query showed a reduction from 2,423 ms to 1,261 ms — a 48% improve ment — but YOUR mileage may differ.
 Expect anywhere from modest gains to dramatic wins, particularly if your queries were previously bottlenecked by older query optimizations.
 -   **Some regression risk exists**.
 Always test and validate against your own business-critical queries.
 Use Query Store to monitor for regressions, and be prepared to tune problematic queries or revisit compatibility if needed.
 -   **New features become available** as you raise the level: native string splitting, temporal tables, adaptive joins, approximate count distinct, scalar UDF inlining, and more.

----

 <br><br>

-## Additional Worked Example: Scalar UDF Inlining
+## 🧩 Additional Worked Example: Scalar UDF Inlining

 Suppose you have a table-valued function in use within a frequently run query: